zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 #### CheckinInterval Attribute

 The Poll Control server is responsible for checking in with the poll control client periodically to see if the poll control  client wants to modify the poll rate of the poll control server.
 This is due to the fact that  the  PollControl server is implemented on an end device that MAY have an unpredictable sleep-wake cycle.
 The CheckinInterval represents the default amount of time between check-ins by the poll control server with the poll control client.
 The CheckinInterval is measured in quarter-seconds.
 A value of 0 indicates that the Poll Control Server is turned off and the poll control server will not check-in with the poll control client.
 The Poll Control Server checks in with the Poll Control Client by sending a Checkin command to the Client.
 This value SHOULDbe longer than the LongPoll Interval attribute.
-If the Client writes an invalid attribute value (Example: Out of Range as defined in Table 3-126 or a value smaller than the optional Check-inIntervalMinattribute value or a value smaller than the LongPollInterval attribute value), the Server SHOULD return Write Attributes Response with an error status not equal to ZCL_SUCCESS(0x00).
+If the Client writes an invalid attribute value (Example: Out of Range or a value smaller than the optional Check-inIntervalMinattribute value or a value smaller than the LongPollInterval attribute value), the Server SHOULD return Write Attributes Response with an error status not equal to ZCL_SUCCESS.
 The Poll Control Client will hold onto the actions or messages for the Poll Control Server at the application level until the Poll Control Server checks in with the Poll Control Client.

 #### LongPollInterval Attribute